Renting Out Your Home in Sacramento: Everything You Should Consider

 • The rent price, when rent becomes late, and where the money is payable

-• Who is responsible for certain maintenance requests for your rentals
+• Who is responsible for certain maintenance requests for your properties.

 • Requirements before breaking a lease